GITMCode/GITM/srcDoc/postprocessing.md

 # Postprocessing

-GITM stores outputs at a cadence specified in the input `UAM.in` file.
-When running, there is one file created by each processor, for each output type (`3DALL`, `2DANC`, etc.), plus one header file at each `DtOutput`.
+GITM stores outputs at a cadence specified in the input `UAM.in` file (in #SAVEPLOTS).
+When running at each `DtOutput`, each processor writes its own (block) file for each output type (`3DALL`, `2DANC`, etc.), plus the first processor writes a header file.
 This creates an extremely large number of files on long runs across many cores.
 To make the number of files more manageable and easier to read, they are post-processed into `.bin` files, one for each output type at each `DtOutput`.
+This is different than other codes that write all of the output for all timesteps into a single file (so that file can be huge), or that writes different files for different states.
+GITM's post-processor writes all of the requested variables to one file for each time-step.

 When running `make rundir`, a file is placed within the `run/` folder called `post_process.py` which is the entrypoint for postprocessing.
 This turns the raw